-Myth #1 - Palliative Care Hastens Death
+Myth #1 - Palliative care makes death occur sooner

 See also: Palliative Care: Dispel the myth of hastening death